Allaye/Trakar/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Examples
-Register a new user, to create a new non admin user use the below endpoint:** create a post request with the following minimum request body:
+Register a new user, to create a new non admin user use the below example, create a post request with the following minimum request body:

     - Endpoint: Post: /api/register/